 Your application must be received by the USCIS within 30 days of the issuance of your OPT I-20 and the signature on your Form I-765.
 If your OPT application does not comply with this requirement, YOU WILL LOSE YOUR OPT BENEFIT.

-1. Login to myISSS by clicking on the blue “LOGIN” button on the left side of the screen and using your UBIT Name and Password.
-Do NOT click on “Administrative Services for University Departments”.
+1. Login to UB Global by clicking on the “LOGIN” button and using your UBIT Name and Password.

 Email our office at firstname.lastname@example.org.

 2. Click on “F-1 Practical Training Applications” and then “PRE-Completion Optional Practical Training”.